How Many Axles Does a Car Have?

 Axles that Semi-Float

-• Found in passenger automobiles with rear-wheel drive and SUVs.
+• Found in passenger automobiles with rear-wheel drive, AWD and SUVs.

 • It uses a single bearing to transmit driving torque and support the vehicle’s weight.